andrewangelle/Instrument-Search/README.md

 ## Description

 1. Get information about a single instrument.
-For example, searching for..
+For example, searching for by name will yield Trumpet's unique traits.

         Name: Trumpet
         Family:
         Clef:

-..will yield Trumpet's unique traits.
+       ..will result in:

         family: Brass
         pitch: B-flat
         sounds at: M2 lower ..(relative to concert pitch)
         transposes: M2 higher ..(to match concert pitch) reads Treble Clef

 2. Get information about a group of instruments.

         Name:
         Family: Strings
         Clef:

-will yield all instruments that are a part of the strings family. --along with the instrument's name, each instrument's unique traits will be displayed also.
+        ..will result in:

         Harpsichord
         Violin
         Cello
         Viola
         Harp
         Double Bass
         Guitar

+The list includes all instruments that are a part of the strings family. --along with the instrument's name, each instrument's unique traits will also be displayed.--

-Likewise, searching by multiple fields..
+3. Likewise, searching by multiple fields will yield the instruments that meet both criteria.

         Name:
         Family: Strings
         Clef: Treble

-..will yield the instruments that are a part of the strings family and also read treble clef.
+        ..will result in:

         Violin
         Guitar

 ## Technologies Used

 1. React.js
         *Main Search UI
         *Admin UI

 2. Node.js
         *Used Node along with Express.js to write a simple server, and a straight forward API to support client side requests with endpoints as follows...
       *
 ```javascript
 //single endpoint for all search requests.